 The Role of Weight and Body Composition:

 Maintaining a healthy weight is crucial for fertility optimization, as both underweight and overweight conditions can adversely affect IVF outcomes.
-Obesity is associated with hormonal imbalances, insulin resistance, and inflammation, all of which can impair reproductive function and decrease the chances of successful IVF.
+Obesity leads to hormonal imbalances, insulin resistance, and inflammation.
+These changes directly impair reproductive function and reduce the chances of a successful IVF treatment.
 Conversely, being underweight may lead to irregular menstrual cycles and ovulatory dysfunction.

 Striving for a healthy body mass index (BMI) prior to undergoing IVF can improve the likelihood of conception and reduce the risk of complications during pregnancy.
 A comprehensive approach that combines dietary modifications, regular physical activity, and stress management techniques can facilitate weight management and enhance fertility outcomes.